Threshold Decision-Making Dynamics Adaptive to Physical Constraints and Changing Environment: COUPLED NONLINEAR OPINION DYNAMICS AND PHYSICAL DYNAMICS

 To make the agent's decision-making adaptive to the changes in the environment, bias $b$ and attention parameter $u$ can be tuned, as we show in Section~\ref{sec:analysis}.
-The bias $b$ can be determined as the efficiency of the agent at the current task, as we demonstrate in Section \ref{sec:application}.
+The bias $b$, i.e., the threshold variable, is computed in terms of the efficiency of the agent at the current task, as shown in Section \ref{sec:application}.